lisk8/AutomationFirstProject/appium-report/README.txt

-This is where the appium report is generated.
+This directory is where the appium report is generated.